Are tankless water heaters worth the money?

-- No Cold Showers – Hot water is continuously supplied regardless of heavy use
+- No Cold Showers – Hot water is continuously supplied almost instantly.

-- More Available Space – Units are compact and most can be mounted on a wall
+- More Available Space – Units are compact and can be mounted on a wall.

-- Peace of Mind – Warranties are typically longer than traditional water heaters
+- Peace of Mind – Because no water is stored

 Tankless Water Heater Cons

-- Higher Initial Cost – Generally more expensive to purchase and install, and can take some time to recoup the costs
+- Higher Initial Cost – More expensive to purchase and install.

-- Difficult to Install/Replace – Converting to a tankless water heater calls for adjustments that require professional installation
+- Difficult to Install – Converting to tankless probably requires professional installation.

 Learn more in our tank vs. tankless water heater comparison and FAQ.

-Although on demand water heaters can be a costly investment up front, their savings and benefits in the long run are well worth the price.
+Although tankless water heaters can cost more up front, most homeowners agree, their savings and benefits in the long run are usually worth the price.
 Consider these advantages and disadvantages when it’s time to replace your current system.

 Have questions?
 Give us a call to schedule a consultation.
 Our experienced technicians will evaluate your setup, assess your heating needs, and provide you with professional feedback on your next water heater installation.